 By automating savings at the beginning of each pay cycle, the pay yourself first budgeting method turns wealth-building into a habit, not a chore.

-2. Understanding how the 'pay yourself first' approach to budgeting functions
+2. How to pay yourself first approach to budgeting functions

-To truly understand what does pay yourself first mean, you need to see how it functions in a real-world setting.
-While the concept sounds simple — save first, spend later — the effectiveness of this method lies in how it’s structured and implemented over time.
+To truly understand what does pay yourself first strategies do, you need to see how they function in a real-world setting.
+While the concept sounds simple, save first, spend later, the effectiveness of this method lies in how it’s structured and implemented over time.

 Monthly Income | Allocation | Amount (USD) |